alisaifee/coredis/docs/source/compatibility.rst

 LATENCY HISTOGRAM
 *****************

-Return the cumulative distribution of latencies of a subset of commands or all.
+Returns the cumulative distribution of latencies of a subset or all commands.

 - Documentation: `LATENCY HISTOGRAM <https://redis.io/commands/latency-histogram>`_
 - Implementation: :meth:`~coredis.Redis.latency_histogram`